gildardocamelo/holberton-system_engineering-devops/README.md

 # holberton-system_engineering-devops
-33 / 5000 Translation results this repository contains scripts
+This repository contains scripts from week zero (0)